 Torachi Uddamethi recipe with step-by-step photos and a video.
 This Goan raw mango curry is made with coconut, urad dal, methi, and simple spices.
 It is spicy, tangy, and slightly sweet, a quick and easy meal ready in just 30 minutes.
 Tastes best served with rice or pav.

-This torachi uddamethi is a traditional Goan raw mango curry made with coconut-based masala and simple spices.
-This raw mango curry has a perfect balance of spicy, sour, sweet, and a mild bitter taste from methi.
-The name Uddamethi comes from urad dal (udda) and methi seeds (methi) used in the recipe.
+Torachi uddamethi is a traditional Goan raw mango curry made with coconut-based masala and simple spices.
+This Goan raw mango curry has a beautiful balance of spicy, sour, and slightly sweet flavors, with a mild bitterness from methi that makes it unique.

 About this Goan Raw Mango Curry Recipe

-You can add any other vegetables to this raw mango uddamethi recipe, like drumsticks.
+You can add any other vegetables to this raw mango curry recipe, like drumsticks.
 It is a no-onion, no garlic recipe.
 Great to make during fasting.
 This is a traditional Goan dish often made during festivals and special occasions.

 Why You'll Love This Recipe